Coquitlam residents are encouraged to honour veterans in meaningful ways this Remembrance Day.

 In recognition of the achievements and sacrifices of those who have served our nation in times of war and military conflict, the City is encouraging residents to show their respect for veterans in a variety of ways this year:

 Poppy Painting Along Veteran's Way: Stop by Blue Mountain Park (975 King Albert Ave.) to paint a poppy on the grass along Veteran’s Way as part of a temporary display.
-View the schedule.
+Schedule is as follows:

 Messages of Remembrance: Write a message of remembrance and tie it to a tree with yellow ribbon along Veteran's Way in Blue Mountain Park.
-The messages will be kept on the trees until Nov.
+The messages are kept on the trees until Nov.
 18 at which point they will be transcribed and forwarded to Canadian veteran groups.
-Can't be with us in person?
-Email your message to the Park Spark team.
-It will be transcribed and we'll tie it to a tree for you.
+If you are unable to go in person, you can email your message to firstname.lastname@example.org.
+It will be transcribed and tied to a tree for you.